 - Click RUN.

-- The number of successful or failed records extracted can be seen in the Results of Last Run section.
+- The number of successful or failed records upserted can be seen in the Results of Last Run section.
+The values in this field are updated dynamically while the job is still running.
 You can view the records or download them to your local system.
 The records are generated in CSV format.

 - Edit: Modifies or updates the process details.